Unified Commencement Frequently Asked Questions

 Yes, Caesars Superdome and event staff will be available to assist.
 Wheelchairs are available upon request to transport guests to their seats.
 Wheelchair bays and low-mobility seating areas are distributed throughout the Caesars Superdome.

-Guests using the ADA Entrance at Gate A are limited to one person to assist them with entry.
+Guests using the ADA Entrance at Gate A Ground are limited to one person to assist them with entry.
 They may connect with the rest of their party once inside of the Caesars Superdome.
+Wheelchairs brought to the Superdome may be stowed at the Gate F Lobby near the entry doors on the Plaza Level.

 Semi-ambulatory seating and seating with removable armrests are located on the plaza level.
 While seating for the entire party cannot be guaranteed, nearby first-come, first-served seating is typically available.
 Arriving early increases the chances of sitting close together.